Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Other Applications

+Inspired by the gradient noise density erosion common in industry~\cite{fajardo23procedural, Wrenninge2011}, we created our own authoring pipeline for cloud generation that leverages our volume representation.
+Through an interactive application, users can generate clouds that can be rendered directly with our approach without the need for any regression.
+To create a realistic cloud, we start by defining a cloud chunk similar to textured ellipsoids \cite{gardner1985visual}.
+In the Supplementary material, we detail how to generate these cloud chunks.
 Even though our cloud chunk can model the microstructure of a cloud, a typical cloud consists of several levels.
 A cloud can form a smaller cloud on its surface when inner pressure builds.
 To model this behavior, inspired by \citeauthor{bouthors2004modeling} \shortcite{bouthors2004modeling} and \citeauthor{dobashi2000simple} \shortcite{dobashi2000simple}, we define our cloud structure as a tree of cloud chunks.
-Generated like a fractal, multi-layer clouds have smaller cloud chunks at their surfaces.
-These smaller chunks are placed uniformly at random on the surface, with the radius drawn from a Maxwell distribution.
 Figure \ref{fig:fields_gen} shows multiple procedurally generated clouds.
-The user can generate multiple clouds by controlling individual parameters and placing kernels in 3D space with their mouse to achieve any shape desired.
+Using the application the user can generate multiple clouds by controlling individual parameters and placing kernels in 3D space with their mouse to achieve any shape desired.
 A real-time tomography image of the generated cloud supports this process.
 Supplementary materials include a video of interaction with the application.